GeoBigData/gbdx-training/README.md

 `pip install gbdxtools` <br/>
 `pip install gbdx-auth`

 4. All operations on GBDX require credentials. gbdxtools expects a config file to exist at ~/.gbdx-config with your GBDX credentials.
-Your credentials are listed in https://gbdx.geobigdata.io/profile. <br/> Create the file `~/.gbdx-config` (no extension!), save it to your home directory, and include the following information.
+Your credentials are listed in https://gbdx.geobigdata.io/profile. <br/> Create the file `~/.gbdx-config` (no extension!), include the following information, and save it to your home directory.

     ```
     [gbdx]